 The Point in Time data categorizes the homeless population into two categories: Hispanic/Latino and Non-Hispanic/Non-Latino.
 The lion's share of homeless in Oklahoma are Non-Hispanic/Non-Latino (3,528).
 In Oklahoma City, 62% of the homeless served are classified a Caucasian.
 Twenty-five percent of the homeless population is African American.
 Seven percent of the homeless in OKC identify as Native American.
 Less than one percent of those identified as homeless in OKC are Asian.
-By contrast, a relative small fraction of the State's homeless population is Hispanic/Latino.
-The Point in Time data identified a relatively small Hispanic homeless population, including less than 250 individuals.
+By contrast, a relative small fraction of the State's homeless population, including less than 250 individuals.
 This follows OKC counts that identify 7% of the city's homeless population as Hispanic.
 Homeless advocates in OKC indicate that social networks, including churches and extended families, keep the number of homeless in the Hispanic population proportionately lower than their Non-Hispanic/Non-Latino counterparts.
 However, these individual likely classify as "couch homeless" and are in a continued state of being vulnerable to becoming homeless.

-The PIC data indicates that are more homeless males (2,237) than females (1,535).
+The PIT data indicates that are more homeless males (2,237) than females (1,535).
 This follows national trends.
 Care should be taken when interpreting this data, as women are less likely to participate in Point in Time counts.
 There is a growing population of homeless in Oklahoma that identifies as transgender.
-PIC data identified 5 individuals identifying as transgender.
+PIT data identified 5 individuals identifying as transgender.
 This population is likely much higher and will continue to grow due to family and national attitudes about this population.
 Transgender populations may require special housing accommodations, especially in the emergency shelter context, to provide for their social and emotional needs.